-Are you considering remodeling your bathroom?
+Are you considering remodelling your bathroom?
 The holidays are just around the corner and that means you might have guests who want to stay with you while they are visiting the Atlanta area.
 A newly renovated bathroom would be a great way to show off your beautiful home while adding value to it.
 Engaging in a new bathroom remodel can be exciting, but you don’t want your fun to be spoiled by plumbing problems.

 If you plan to remodel your bathroom, planning can save you from plumbing nightmares.
 Here are just a few problems to avoid: